bitrise-steplib/steps-avd-manager/README.md

 Run instrumented and UI tests on a virtual Android device.
 Once some basic inputs are set, the Step checks the requirements, downloads the selected system image before creating and starting the emulator.

+**Warning:** This Step is not yet supported on Apple Silicon (M1) machines.
+If you cannot find a solution to this error, try running this Workflow on an Intel-based machine type.

 ### Configuring the Step
 1. Add the **AVD Manager** Step to your Workflow as one of the first Steps in your Workflow.
 2. Set the **Device Profile** to create a new Android virtual device.
 To see the complete list of available profiles, use the `avdmanager list device` command and use the `id` value for this input.